The Earth was totally turned upside down when its magnetic poles reversed 42.000 years ago.

 Scientists have known about this phenomenon of magnetic pole reversal since the late 60s.
 The magnetic poles of the Earth are not static: they are generated by electric currents from the planet's liquid outer core, constantly in motion.

-In recent times, the Earth's magnetic north pole has wandered quite a bit along stretches of northern Russia.
+In recent times, the magnetic north pole of the Earth has wandered quite a bit along stretches of northern Russia.

 An underestimated catastrophe